-- Lose surplus and have to start making contributions again - Plan sponsor may want to terminate the plan in the near future so don't want to risk creating a deficit - In Canada, plan sponsor may not be entitled to the additional surplus generated ("trapped surplus") - (ii) The pension plan is fully funded and closed to new entrants.
+- Lose surplus and have to start making contributions again - Plan sponsor may want to terminate the plan in the near future so don't want to risk creating a deficit - In US, plan sponsor may have to pay high taxes to access surplus on plan termination ("trapped surplus") - (ii) The pension plan is fully funded and closed to new entrants.

-If the plan sponsor can afford to make large contributions, then it may be appropriate to take on more risk and invest in equities.
-However, if the plan sponsor cannot afford to make these contributions, then it would be a good idea to be more risk averse and reduce volatility and equity exposure.
+If the plan sponsor can afford to make large contributions, then may be appropriate to take more risk and invest in equities.
+However, if plan sponsor cannot afford to make these contributions, then it would be a good idea to be more risk averse and reduce volatility and equity exposure.